pareeksourabh/math-is-punk/README.md

 - (Optional) Root directory: repo root (no subdirectory needed)

 `next.config.ts` is set to `output: "export"`, so `next build` generates a static export in `frontend/out` that Pages can serve directly.
 In CI the `prebuild` script runs `npm --prefix frontend ci` to install dependencies before the build.

+If you are using a custom deploy command (e.g. `npx wrangler deploy`), `wrangler.toml` in the repo root points Wrangler at the static assets in `frontend/out`, so the deployment step can publish the export.